Can Pottery Clay Be Mixed – Pottery For Beginners

 How to Calculate Clay Shrinkage

 You want to find a clay that shrinks less than 12 percent, but even 6 to 8 percent is ideal.
-Keep in mind you would get a lower percentage of shrinkage from earthenware clays and with grog.
+Keep in mind that you would get a lower percentage of shrinkage from earthenware clays and with grog.
 At the same time, porcelain would give you a higher percentage of shrinkage.

 The Cool Effects of Mixed Pottery Clay